LaxarJS/laxar-html-display-widget/README.md

    }
 }
 ```
-Use this configuration on a page to get an AxHtmlDisplayWidget which shows the HTML-Content from the resource "info".
+Use this configuration on a page to get an ax-html-display-widget which shows the HTML-Content from the resource "info".

 For full configuration options refer to the [widget.json](widget.json).